 You may assume a common barrier in your quest for influence would be coming off too aggressive or forceful in your approach.
 But what about the flipside?
 We find many people passively put their heads down, work really hard, lack self-belief and idly hope someone will offer them that promotion, see them as influential or acknowledge their great work (and put a tiara on their head!), aka are suffering from Tiara Syndrome.
 Tiara Syndrome is a term coined by Carol Frohlinger and Deborah Kolb in their book Her Place at the Table to describe the way women behave in the workplace and during pay negotiations.
 Rather than hoping your perceived influence will just happen, actively and intentionally take the steps outlined above to increase your influence, as nobody else can do it for you.

 Many people fear judgement if they ask coworkers for help or tell themselves “that person is too busy to help me” so fail to seek out help.
 But according to Brene Brown’s research asking for help is the top trust-building behaviour between colleagues.
 So, don’t miss moments to ask for help out of fear.
 They are great learning opportunities, help to cement bonds in a team, foster trust and connectedness which all will contribute to your ability to garner influence.

 We hope these simple yet effective strategies will allow you to confidently work towards increasing your influence in your workplace.
 We believe your ability to influence is closely tied to job satisfaction, growth and ultimately success, so you must continue to chip away in your efforts to up your influence game.

-If you would like to further expand your know-how about how to influence with impact, take a look at our leadership courses or get in touch with us today to discuss how Inkling can design a tailored learning experience to support the development of your team.
+If you would like to further expand your know-how about how to influence with impact, get in touch with us today to discuss how Inkling can design a tailored learning experience to support the development of your team.

 Seen something that has struck a chord and you’d like to learn more?
 Connect with Soph Hampel on LinkedIn and let us know what you think about Influencing in the Workplace.